Do you journal? With the world being very noisy it is important to take some quiet time, so writing in a journal is a way for me to connect back.

 We live in such a noisy world today that we no longer notice all the noise around us.
 The beeps, dings, buzz and chatter that are constantly part of our lives has actually taken over our ability to be quiet, to go within and find solitude.
 We do not take the time to discover what might lie within us that we are called to pay attention to.

-When going on a trip or holiday people are scrambling to find free WiFi or hotels that have WiFi in their rooms.
-We have this constant sense that we must all ways be connected, see what our friends are posting on FB, answer each email as they come in, pick up every call, every voice mails, catch every drama going on in the world, and totally distract ourselves with our gadgets.
+When going on a trip or holiday people are scrambling to find free WiFi or hotels that have WiFi in their vacation rooms.
+We have this constant sense that we must all ways be connected, see what our friends are posting on FB, answer each email as they come in, pick up every call, listen to every voice mail, catch every drama going on in the world, and totally distract ourselves with our gadgets.

 QUIET PLEASE!!!
 I need to think!
 I need to go within and discover what awaits to be learned.
-I do that best by taking a few moments to sit in silence, then pick up my Pen and my Journal and begin to ask myself questions that lead me to discovery.
+I do that best when I take a few moments to sit in silence, then pick up my Pen and my Journal and begin to ask myself questions that lead me to discovery.

 I ask questions that force me to keep looking deeper in a situation, a stumbling block or an idea.